 Chef's Notes and Tips

-- Chilies: The unique twist in Chicken Chinthamani comes from using dry red chilies, omitting the need for chili, coriander, or garam masala powders, setting it apart from other chicken dishes.
+- Chilies: This dish gets its unique twist from using dry red chilies, eliminating the need for common spices like chili, coriander, or garam masala powders.
+This simple change sets it apart from other chicken recipes.

-- Spice Level: For a milder dish, simply remove the seeds from the dry red chilies before adding them to your recipe.
+- Spice Level: If you prefer a milder flavor, you can remove the seeds from the dry red chilies before adding them to the mix.

 Nutrition Info